Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Assess the risk

-The service manager should decide if what you’ve recorded is an acceptable risk for your service.
+The service owner should decide if what you’ve recorded is an acceptable risk for your service.
 If it isn’t, you’ll need to change how your service behaves under extreme loads.

 You could, for example: